dotherightthing/control-traktor/README.md

 ### Usage of *Presample Selected Track*

-1. add *Presample Selected Track.amxd* to Master track
+1. add *Presample Selected Track.amxd* to the Master **Audio** track in Ableton Live
-2. map button on Push2 or other controller to `Insert before` and/or `Insert after` button
+   * map button on Push2 or other controller to `Insert before` and/or `Insert after` button
-3. select an Audio, MIDI, or Instrument track
+2. select an Audio, MIDI, or Instrument track
-4. push mapped button from (2) to insert a resampling track
+   * push mapped button from (2) to insert a resampling track
-5. alternatively use [Mira](https://cycling74.com/products/mira/) to view the Mira frame on an iPad, then tap one of the *(Mira)* buttons to insert a resampling track
+   * alternatively use [Mira](https://cycling74.com/products/mira/) to view the Mira frame on an iPad, then tap one of the *(Mira)* buttons to insert a resampling track

 ### Roadmap for *Presample Selected Track*